Noida: Media

 Noida is a prominent location for the Indian entertainment industry, with many films, television series, news channels, and other media being filmed here.
 An example of a music company having its headquarters here is T-Series.
 The city is fast becoming a favourite among directors who want to show a shot of urban culture or college life.
 According to film producer Rishabh Arora, "Noida has developed a lot in the last decade and feels like home.
 And it's a great place for outdoor shoots.
 Films with urban stories become big hits and Noida lends the perfect flavor for urban-themed movies and song sequences.
 The city has highways, colleges, wide roads, and a good crowd."
 Film City, established by Sandeep Marwah, is a hub for major news channels and studios.

-News channels such as News Nation, WION, Zee News, NDTV, TV Today group, Network 18, NewsX, and India TV are situated here and some newspaper company also working in Noida like as Amar Ujala – Noida, Dainik Jagran, Dainik Bhaskar, Rajasthan Patrika, The Indian Express, Tricity Today and The Times of India.
+News channels such as News Nation, WION, Zee News, NDTV, TV Today group, Network 18, NewsX, and India TV are situated here and some newspaper companies are also working in Noida such as Amar Ujala – Noida, Dainik Jagran, Dainik Bhaskar, Rajasthan Patrika, The Indian Express, Tricity Today and The Times of India.
 Noida's proximity to Delhi, which is the political hub of the country, makes it an attractive destination for news channels.
-Commercial activities have also risen in recent years, with a spate of new malls including Mall of India, The Great India Place, Spice World Mall and multiplexes.
+Commercial activities have also risen in recent years, with a spate of new malls including Mall of India, The Great India Place, Modi Mall and multiplexes.

 Sports

 In 2005, the city hosted the Noida Half-Marathon and the city's maiden international exposure, the Queen's Baton Relay for the Commonwealth Games.
-The cycling competition for the 2010 commonwealth games was held at NOIDA-Greater Noida expressway.
-The Noida Golf Course is situated on the southern end of the city, The Noida Golf 18 hole par 72 Course having a length of 6989 yards length has been assessed by Indian Golf Union Technical Committee.
-In 2011, Greater Noida hosted the inaugural Formula One Indian Grand Prix at the Buddh International Circuit constructed by Jaypee Group.
+The cycling competition for the 2010 commonwealth games was held at Noida-Greater Noida Expressway.
+The Noida Golf Course is situated on the southern end of the city.
+The Noida Golf 18-hole par 72 Course having a length of 6989 yards length has been assessed by Indian Golf Union Technical Committee.
+In 2011, Greater Noida hosted the inaugural Formula One Indian Grand Prix at the Buddh International Circuit constructed by the Jaypee Group.
 The circuit is the first of its kind in South Asia.